Katterrina/fimuni_statnice/specializace/s4_programovani_s_omezujicimi_podminkami.md

 - not possible to assign $x_i$? - go back to culprit variable
 - computation of culprit variable
     - for each value we are trying to assign ($v_i \in D_i$), we find variable with with the smallest index that is in conflict with that assignment
-        - the culprit variable is the the one that has largest index
+        - the culprit variable is the one that has largest index

 ```python
 def GBJ(X,D_all,C): # D_all original domains, D domains in progress